|

 There are many dive sites within the Galapagos islands.
 Dive boats are going out daily visiting different locations.
-Dreamkapture can provide you with dive destinations from several dive operators for your diving days in the Galapagos.
+Dreamkapture Travel can provide you with daily dive destinations from numerouos dive operators, and Dreamkapture Travel can make all the arrangements for your for your diving days in the Galapagos.

-Dreamkapture Travel can take care of all the arrangements for you for the same price or less than the dive shop!
+When you arrange your scuba diving with Dreamkapture Travel the price is the same or less than the dive shop!
 Then all you have to do is show up the day before the dive to inspect your equipment and try on wetsuits.

 Here is what is included in your daily diving.